 Have a delicious recipe that calls for garam masala spice?
 You can make your own with this simple garam masala recipe!
+It’s perfect for using in Indian-inspired dishes like tikka masala, chana dal, and aloo gobi.

 While I do love all the spices in my spice drawer, I tend to gravitate towards the spice blends.
 Because when I need to get dinner on the table quickly and want to add more depth and flavor to a dish, it’s just so much easier to reach for one spice jar rather than a bunch of them.